DasHomi/preventer/README.md

   - _Prevents you from attacking horses and similar creatures (Horses (including Skeleton & Zombie Horses), Donkeys, Mules, Llamas, Camels)_
 - Prevent neutral mob hitting
   - _Prevents you from hitting neutral mobs (as defined in the minecraft wiki, except Spiders and Endermen)_
+- Prevent dolphin attacking
+  - _Prevents you from attacking dolphins_
 </details>

 <details>